 • Great professional development, mentoring, and skill building opportunities

-• Travel abroad, particularly to Israel and developing world countries
+• Travel regionally and abroad, particularly to Israel

 • Unlimited paid coffee dates with students